JeffreyGaydos/music-database-generator/Schema/SCHEMA_README.md

 ## **Where are the Foreign Key Constraints?**

 Because this database is generated, it's safe to assume that as long as the tool is correct, the foreign key constraints hold implicitly.
-Additionally, during udpates or deletes, the database will take on an intermediate state that violdates the constraints.
+Additionally, during updates or deletes, the database will take on an intermediate state that violates the constraints.
 Put simply, it's a pain.